everactive/network-manager/README.md

 All implemented hooks are stored inside the hooks directory.

-As snapcraft has no support as of today (09/12/2016) to include hooks in a snap this always needs to be done manually.
-For this

-$ snapcraft
-$ cp -r hooks prime/meta/
-$ snapcraft snap prime

-does the job.
-Please note that none of the snaps available from the store will have these hooks included until snapcraft receives support for hooks.

 ## Running tests

 We have a set of spread (https://github.com/snapcore/spread) tests which